Sargueil-CiTCoM/ipasuite/workflow/docs/source/index.md

 This file contains each experiment with related information.
 One line per experiment.

+A `config/samples.tpl.tsv` is available, and can be used as a model for your project

 Mandatory columns  :

 | name                    | description                                                                                                                                                                                                         |